 Will Mirena interfere with sexual intercourse?

 You and your partner should not feel Mirena during intercourse.
 Mirena is placed in the uterus, not in the vagina.
-Sometimes male partners feel the threads.
+Sometimes your partner feels the threads.
+If this occurs, talk with your healthcare provider.

 What are the possible side effects of using Mirena?